-- Was on the Opening Day roster for Arizona and was batting .267 over his first 11 games before he was placed on the 15-day disabled list April 19 with a strained right hamstring - Went 3 for 11 (.273) with four runs, a home run and two RBI in a three-game rehab assignment with Triple-A Reno. - Was reinstated from the DL May 7 and hit .192 over his first 21 games following his return...then hit safely in eight of his final 10 games with the Diamondbacks (10 for 33, .303). - Doubled in six consecutive games from May 19-25. - Made 34 starts in left field and three at first base with the Diamondbacks...made 13 starts in the leadoff spot, hit second 18 times, third twice and seventh three times. - Was batting .238 with 11 doubles, one home run and 11 RBI in 42 games at the time of the trade... hit .346 (9 for 26) with runners in scoring position. - Was placed on the 15-day disabled list July 5 retroactive to July 1 with a strained right hamstring... it was his second stint on the DL this year and his fourth over the last three years.
+- Was on the Opening Day roster for Arizona and was batting .267 over his first 11 games before he was placed on the 15-day disabled list April 19 with a strained right hamstring. - Went 3 for 11 (.273) with four runs, a home run and two RBI in a three-game rehab assignment with Triple-A Reno. - Was reinstated from the DL May 7 and hit .192 over his first 21 games following his return...then hit safely in eight of his final 10 games with the Diamondbacks (10 for 33, .303). - Doubled in six consecutive games from May 19-25. - Made 34 starts in left field and three at first base with the Diamondbacks...made 13 starts in the leadoff spot, hit second 18 times, third twice and seventh three times. - Was batting .238 with 11 doubles, one home run and 11 RBI in 42 games at the time of the trade.. hit .346 (9 for 26) with runners in scoring position. - Was placed on the 15-day disabled list July 5 retroactive to July 1 with a strained right hamstring. - Went 2 for 22 (.091) with three RBI on a seven-game rehab assignment with the A's affiliate in the Arizona Rookie League (August 8-10), Single-A Stockton (August 11-12) and Triple-A Sacramento (August 13-14) before he was reinstated from the DL August 16. - Homered in the seventh inning August 16 against Toronto for the A's only hit and is the second player in Oakland history to homer for the A's only hit in a game (Ken Phelps, April 20, 1990 vs. Seattle). - Was placed back on the disabled list August 20 with a lower abdominal strain... it is his third stint on the DL this year and his fifth over the last three years.

-Enters his sixth season in the Majors looking to rebound from a 2009 campaign that saw him sidelined from May through the remainder of the season with Valley Fever...in 2008, established career-highs in nearly every offensive category and was the ninth-hardest player to strikeout in the league, fanning once every 10.03 plate appearances...was honored by the Arizona chapter of the BBWAA with the D-backs?
-Good Guy Award in a 2008 season that saw him split time between first base and leftfield...the D-backs' first-round pick in 2003, Jackson was named NL Player of the Week twice in 2008.
+Enters his sixth season in the Majors looking to rebound from a 2009 campaign that saw him sidelined from May through the remainder of the season with Valley Fever...in 2008, established career-highs in nearly every offensive category and was the ninth-hardest player to strikeout in the league, fanning once every 10.03 plate appearances...was honored by the Arizona chapter of the BBWAA with the D-backs' Good Guy Award in a 2008 season that saw him split time between first base and leftfield...the D-backs' first-round pick in 2003, Jackson was named NL Player of the Week twice in 2008.